Pat Hauter - Enquirer Democrat

 Pat Hauter

-Pat was born in Carlinville on September 9, 1927, the daughter of Everett and Elizabeth (Gallagher) Boatman.
+Pat was born in Carlinville Sept.
+9, 1927, the daughter of Everett and Elizabeth (Gallagher) Boatman.
 Pat graduated from Carlinville High School.
-She married Harold L. Hauter July 31, 1949 in Pana.
+She married Harold L. Hauter on July 31, 1949 in Pana, Illinois.

-She worked for years as an assistant city clerk for the city of Carlinville.
-Harold talked Pat into moving to a farm south of Carlinville with the promise that Pat could have a horse and there would never be hogs on the farm.

 Preceding Pat in death were her parents, husband, son Steve, siblings Joe and Virginia, and an uncle who was more of a brother, Marius “Scotty” Gallagher.
 Pat also lost three siblings who died as infants.

-Survivors include sons Dan (Lisa) and Dave (Tammie) of Carlinville; grandchildren Matt of Carlinville, Shaun of Niangua, MO. , Misty Shaw of Edina MO., Jamie Dickerson of Oreana, IL., Keith of Litchfield, IL., and Corey of Hamel, IL.
+Survivors include sons Dan (Lisa) and Dave (Tammie) of Carlinville; grandchildren Matt of Carlinville, Shaun of Niangua, Mo., Misty Shaw of Edina Mo., Jamie Dickerson of Oreana, Keith of Litchfield and Corey of Hamel; step grandchildren, Shelbie Tandy of Carlinville, Kelsey Lear of Trenton, Fla., Tim Newingham of Yukon, Okla. and Tyler Newingham of S.C.
 Also surviving are a nephew, Dennis Boatman, of Springfield and a niece, Jo Ann Boatman of The Villages, Fla., as well as a number of great grandchildren.

-Visitation will be held on Friday, November 8, 2019 from 9 to 11 a.m. at Davis-Anderson Funeral Home, Carlinville.
-Funeral Services will follow at 11 a.m. at the funeral home with Rev. Gary Farthing officiating.
+Visitation was held Friday, Nov.
+8, 2019 at Davis-Anderson Funeral Home, Carlinville.
+Funeral services followed at the funeral home with the the Rev. Gary Farthing officiating.

 Burial will be at Prairie Lawn Cemetery, rural Carlinville.